 Seniors and juniors are extended the privilege of using one (1) school day per year (prior to May 1) to visit colleges to which they are applying.
-The ACT's EXPLORE Assessment and PSAT testing day in October provide the seniors with a second college visit day.
+PSAT testing day in October provides the seniors with a second college visit day.
 Additional visits are to be scheduled when school is not in session.
 Permission forms for college visits may be obtained from the Academic & College Planning Office and must be signed by the parent or guardian first, then by all teachers before final approval will be granted by the student's counselor.
 Approval must be completed at least 24 hours before the planned visit.
 Students visiting colleges must provide the Academic & College Planning counselor with written proof of attendance.